 This information is used in the shipping process, too, so it makes sense to combine the two activities in an integrated packing and shipping station.

-Since the hardware requirements are similar for both packing and shipping, you shouldn’t need as much equipment as used for separate stations.
+Since the hardware requirements are similar for both packing and shipping operations, you shouldn’t need as much equipment as used for separate stations.

 Packing stations typically have scanners, label printers and laser printers, which are also needed for shipping stations too.
 You may need to add a scale for shipping if the packing stations don’t have one.
 Alternatively, if you know the shipping weight of each carton, you can use that information instead of a scale.

-You can also add a scale to your integrated packing and shipping stations without using up more space, since it sets right into the table or on the belt.
-Even if you need to a label printer for shipping labels or a laser printer to print shipping documents, you’ll find several options that take up minimal space.
+You can also add a scale to your integrated packing and shipping stations without using up more space since it sets right on the table or belt.
+Even if you need to add a label printer for shipping labels or a laser printer to print shipping documents, you’ll find several options that take up minimal space.

 The integrated packing and shipping stations should free up warehouse space since you’ve reduced the number of workstations now needed.
 Some companies add more integrated stations to improve productivity.
 Another option is to add packaging equipment designed to speed up processing.

-For example, you may be able to increase order fulfillment productivity by 2X by adding equipment such as self-erecting boxes, automated tape application machines, and air-based void-fill systems to your integrated pack/ship stations.
+For example, you may be able to double order fulfillment productivity by adding equipment such as self-erecting boxes, automated tape application machines, and air-based void-fill systems to your integrated pack/ship stations.

 Another benefit of integrated packing and shipping stations is that may free up sufficient space to gain new efficiencies in other warehouse processes.
 Fortunately, there are particular solutions available to you including several order-picking processes to choose from.